dengsauve/vuex-deux/README.md

-# Vue Deux
+# Vuex Deux

-A task manager for your life
+*A task manager for your life*

 I was recently inspired by a HN post where someone made a vanilla js clone of the app Teux Deux.

 So here's a clone in Vue.

+This is the front-end portion only, which I'm going to using in Laravel

 ## Improvements